 The best thing I watched in the lockdown was the Netflix series Unorthodox.

-Newest trick your puppy Nemo has learnt?
+What newest trick your puppy Nemo has learned?